d42y/IoTDB.NET/README.md

     public string Name { get; set; }
 }
 ```
-Above class is the model for your table.
+The above class is the model for your table.
-All table must have an Id property.
+All tables must have an ID property.
 The Id property must be of type: Guid, int, or double

 #### 2. Access the table
 ```csharp